 The layout of your survey is also important.
-Make sure the design is appropriate, and you’re using your brand colors.
+Ensure the design is appropriate and you’re using your brand colors.
 Avoid using distracting colors or characters to avoid wasting your customers’ time.

 Be mindful of the length of your surveys.
 You don’t want to overwhelm your customers and bore them with long questions.
 Only put in necessary questions that will be relevant to them.
 And ensure that your instructions are clear and easy to follow.

-For example, if you’re surveying via email, avoid making it too long and keep it straightforward.
-Don’t overdesign and only use a short introduction to your emails to keep your readers interested.
-Use white space smartly and make the important questions bold to make reading easier for your customers.
+For example, avoid making it too long and straightforward if you’re surveying via email.
+Don’t overdesign; only use a short introduction to your emails to keep your readers interested.
+Use white space smartly and bold the important questions to make reading easier for your customers.